PunchThrough/styleguide/ruby.md

     [1, 2, 3].each { |e| puts e }
     ```

-* The only exceptions, are the exponent operator and embedded expressions:
+* The only exceptions, are the exponent operator and string interpolation:

-* Exponent
+* The exponent operator should have no spaces around it.

     ```ruby
     # bad